garrandall/popular-music-data/tracks/swing-savage-soulja-boy-tell-em.md

 Down to the floooor now let me see your hips SWING

-O na na O na na thats what i said when i hit the door She got a donk yo shake it shake it on the floor
+O na na O na na thats what I said when I hit the door She got a donk yo shake it shake it on the floor
 Get low bounce high swing your hips with it
 Hit this split look back get it get it get it
 Back it up back it up go on do that thur
-(yuuua) i like that let me pull your hurr
+(yuuua) I like that let me pull your hurr
-(yuuua) i hear my drain low and she got straight low And the club don't close till i say so
+(yuuua) I hear my drain low and she got straight low And the club don't close till I say so

 Oh shit, shake that ass ma, move it like a gypsy